Photo of 97-year-old WWII veteran taking a knee goes viral on Twitter

-The photo of a 97-year-old WWII veteran kneeling in solidarity to show support for protesting football players has gone viral.
+The photo of a 97-year-old WWII veteran kneeling in solidarity to show support for protesting football players has gone viral on Twitter.

 Brennan Gilmore posted the photo of his grandfather, John Middlemas, around 7:30 a.m.
 Sunday before National Football League players knelt during the national anthem.

-“My grandpa is a 97-year-old WWII vet & Missouri farmer who wanted to join (with) those who #TakeaKnee: ‘those kids have every right to protest,’” wrote as a caption on the Tweet.
+“My grandpa is a 97-year-old WWII vet & Missouri farmer who wanted to join (with) those who #TakeaKnee: ‘those kids have every right to protest,’” Gilmore wrote as a caption on the tweet.

 Gilmore and his grandfather were discussing the recent comments Trump made against NFL athletes when he decided to share the message, he told NBC news.